BigBIueWhale/stream_parser/README.md

 - **Header**: The packet begins with a header denoted by `"/", "*"`.

-- **Length Bytes**: Located at index 2 and 3, this is a little-endian encoded `uint16` value that represents the total length of the packet, including the header and trailer.
+- **Length Bytes**: Located at index 2 and 3, this is a little-endian encoded `uint16` value that represents the length of the payload (only the payload itself, not including headers, trailer, length bytes, message type, and checksum).

 - **Packet Type**: This field spans indexes 4, 5, and 6 and is composed of 3 bytes that identify the packet type.